|Homepage:||Click to visit|

 AU Abroad provides students the opportunity to apply for the AU Abroad Mobility grant, in which students can earn up to $2500 per semester towards their tuition and program fees.
 CIEE also provides students the ability to apply for several different scholarships for their programs.
 It is the responsibility of the student to find out how to apply for these opportunities.

 Student LifeStudents live a well-rounded life in Amman, Jordan.
 Amman has a history that reaches back at least 5,000 years, yet despite the ancient ruins that dominate the downtown skyline, much of the city only dates back to the 1970s.
 Draped over several hills, Amman is a study in contrasts.
 A traditional downtown souk (marketplace) is a taxi ride away from massive, American-style shopping malls.
 It is a very accessible, cosmopolitan city with numerous museums, art galleries, theaters, and cinemas.
 With its reputation for security and hospitality, Amman is home to inhabitants from all over the Middle East.
 The city provides a safe and stable environment for students to learn about the region.
+Please read over the student blog (in Arabic) for current happenings with this program.

 Students begin your study abroad experience in Amman even before leaving home by participating in a CIEE online pre-departure orientation.
 Meeting with students online, the resident staff share information about the program and site, highlighting issues that alumni have said are important, and giving you time to ask questions before leaving home.
 The online orientation allows you to connect with others in the group, reflect on what you want to get out of the program, and learn what others in the group would like to accomplish.
 The CIEE goal for the pre-departure orientation is simple—to help you understand more about the program and site, as well as your goals for the program, so that you'll arrive to the program well-informed and return home having made significant progress towards those goals.